310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Hajime %}
-T-That’s not why I--… You’re overthinking it, Tomoya-kun…
+T-That’s not why I—… You’re overthinking it, Tomoya-kun…

 I was looking around at everyone to see if anyone wanted a refill.
 I wasn’t only looking at you…
 {% endbubble %}